 Bio: Nina Ansary

-Dr. Nina Ansary is an internationally recognized women’s rights advocate, thought leader, scholar, and public speaker.
-As a UN Women Global Ambassador for Innovation, she regularly presents her work on women’s rights and the global impact of institutionalized gender discrimination at major universities and conferences in the US and UK, including Columbia, Oxford, Cambridge, and Harvard, as well as the Carnegie Endowment for International Peace in Washington D.C, the US Senate Human Rights Caucus, and the World Affairs Council of America.
+Dr. Nina Ansary is an award-winning Iranian-American author, historian, and women’s rights advocate.
+As a UN Women Global Champion for Innovation and Visiting Fellow at the London School of Economics Centre for Women, Peace & Security, she regularly presents her work on women’s rights and the impact of systemic gender discrimination at universities and conferences in the US and UK, including Columbia, Oxford, Cambridge, and Harvard, as well as the Carnegie Endowment for International Peace in Washington D.C, and the World Affairs Councils of America.